Bobbie Cryner (album)

-Bobbie Cryner is the self-titled debut from country music singer-songwriter Bobbie Cryner.
+Bobbie Cryner is the self-titled debut of country music singer-songwriter Bobbie Cryner.
 It was released on Epic Records in 1993.
-It features 10 songs; three of them are from outside writers, two are co-writes, and the rest are self-penned.
+It features 10 songs; three of them are from outside writers, two are co-writers, and the rest are self-penned.

 It featured three charting singles: "Daddy Laid The Blues On Me" which charted at 63 in 1993, "He Feels Guilty", which charted at 68 in 1993, and "You Could Steal Me" which got as high as 72 in 1994.
 Also included on the disc is a cover of the Buck Owens song, "I Don't Care", included here as a duet with Dwight Yoakam.